 3 Data Types in R

-There are six different data types in R, five which will be used frequently in this book.
-In R, the function typeof() and class() are used to check the data type of a variable.
+There are six different data types in R, five which we will come across frequently in this book.
+In R, the function typeof() and class() are used to check the data type of a variable, these functions will be useful as we move along.
 The data types are in R are:

 3.1 Character

-Characters represent text and are written in R by enclosing contents in quotation marks.
-The quotation mark can either be the single ' or double " and anything can be the content of a string as long as the quotation mark enclose the content.
-It is more common to use the double " than the single '.
+Characters represent strings/texts and are written in R by enclosing contents in quotation marks.
+The quotation mark can either be the single ' or double " and anything can be a character as long its contents are wrapped in quotation mark.

 "tree"